Title: Assistant Director of K-12 Education Relationships

 - Computer: Strong computer skills; excellent command of MS Office, Outlook, CRM database, HTML/CSS, GoogleAnalytics, SEO, AdWords, Facebook and Twitter advertising; familiarity with Sitefinity a plus

 - Understand and support The Philanthropy Roundtable’s mission and vision

 - Excellent communication skills, both written and oral

-- Ability to collaborate well across different departments within the organization
+- Ability to communicate and collaborate well with different departments of the organization

-- Strong attention to detail and highly organized
+- Strong attention to details and highly organized

 - High standard of honesty and able to maintain a high level of confidentiality

-Qualified candidates should submit the following application materials in one PDF file with your name in the file:
+Qualified candidates should submit the following in one PDF file with your name in the file:

 While we thank all applicants in advance for their interest in this position, we are only able to contact those to whom we can offer an interview.
 Only direct applications will be considered.
 No phone calls, please.